Cancer Support Services

 Our registered dietitians review the charts of all inpatients to make sure that they have diets compatible with their course of treatment and/or medications.
 Outpatients may also consult with a nutritionist to make sure that they meet their nutritional needs.

 A variety of techniques decreases the intensity and frequency of pain and increases the patient's functional level.
 Assessment and follow-up can be done on an inpatient or outpatient basis.
-A palliative care program is also available for patients in the terminal stages of the disease.
+A palliative care program is also available for patients in the terminal stages of care.

 Social workers who specialize in working with patients and families affected by cancer provide help and counseling in coping with the disease.
 They address practical issues such as insurance coverage and financial aid.
 Individual and group psychosocial counseling is also available at NYM.
 In addition, our social workers refer patients to the following: